Griffin v. Absolute Fire Control, Inc.

 Attorney for the Case Christian Ayers

-Amicus Brief Writers Erwin Byrd Stewart Poisson
+Amicus Brief Writers Erwin Byrd Elizabeth Stewart Poisson

 Court NC Supreme Court